 - conduct systematic reviews and develop evidence summaries

-- participating in the dissemination and implementation of Best Practice Information Sheets and evaluating their impact on nursing and midwifery practice;
+- participate in the dissemination and implementation of best practice and evaluate the impact on clinical practice

-- contributing to cost effective health care through the promotion of evidence based nursing and midwifery practice.
+- contribute to cost effective health care through the promotion of evidence informed practice.

 We are one of over 70 JBI collaborating centres throughout the world.
 WAGEIHP also partners with Royal Perth Hospital, Perth Children’s Hospital and Wounds Australia.